nextflow-io/nextflow/docs/operator.rst

 .. note:: Requires Nextflow version ``19.11.0-edge`` or later.

-The multiMap operator allows you to forward the items emitted by a source channel to two or more output channels mapping each input value as a separate element.
+The ``multiMap`` operator allows you to forward the items emitted by a source channel to two or more output channels, mapping each input value as a separate element.

-The mapping criteria is defined by specifying a :ref:`closure <script-closure>` that specify the target channels labelled by a unique identifier followed by an expression statement that evaluates the value to be assigned to such channel.
+The mapping criteria is defined with a :ref:`closure <script-closure>` that specifies the target channels (labelled with a unique identifier) followed by an expression that maps each item from the input channel to the target channel.

 For example::